-OBJECTIVE: E-commerce is the sale of products and services over the internet, and the fastest growing segment of our economy.
-It allows even the smallest business to reach a global audience with its product or message with minimal cost.
-In this session, you will learn if an e-commerce website is right for your business, how to set up a website, tips for developing a successful site, how to manage search engine placement, and how to get started on eBay.
+Ecommerce is the sale of products and services over the internet, and the fastest growing segment of our economy.
+Many entrepreneurs who create an online presence for their business may also sell their products or services online in an ecommerce model.
+Ecommerce allows even the smallest business to reach a large (or global!) audience with minimal cost.
+In this session, you will learn if ecommerce is right for your business, how to collect payments from your online customers, how to set up an ecommerce website, and how to sell through different channels.

 - Money Transactions